CrackTheCode016/intro-to-rust-workshop/content/HACKMD.md

 ## Rust 101 - Speedrun

 We will quickly go over some Rust concepts.

 <sup>Note that this is just what's important for us right now, there is obviously a lot more in Rust</sup>

 ---

+## Rust 101 - The 101

+- Strongly and statically typed
+- Focuses on memory safety
+- Combines concepts of object-oriented and functional programming
+- Powerful memory managment system w/o a garbage collector

+---

+## Rust 101 - Terminology

+- A Rust project / package is called a **crate**
+- A workspace is multiple crates as a single project
+- Cargo is our build tool

+---